PAKGHAN SERIES, DAY 9 – 12

 KABBADI

-There were an incredible amount of people here to watch and I was lucky enough to get close access to the competitors, so much so I almost got taken out by a ruckus.
+There were an incredible number of people here to watch, and I was lucky enough to get close access to the competitors, so much so that I almost got taken out by a ruckus.

 BRAVADO